ktjhan/mental-visualizer/README.md

-# Getting Started with Create React App
+# MENTAL HEALTH VISUALIZER

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses React to outline a patient's psychiatric score.

 ## Available Scripts